How To Get a £1 Million Mortgage

 How will you be using the property?

-As house prices continue to rise year-on-year, so does the demand for mortgages of £1 million or more.
+As house prices continue to rise year-on-year, so does the demand for £1 million or more mortgages.

-Whereas once they were rare commodities only handled by specialist private banks, they are now more widely available from regular high street lenders too.
+Whereas once they were rare commodities only handled by specialist private banks, they are now more widely available from regular high street lenders.

-But what is the criteria for securing a million pound-plus mortgage?
-Who can get them and do they work like every other mortgage?
+But what are the criteria for securing a million pound-plus mortgage?
+Who can get them, and do they work like every other mortgage?

 This guide will take you through the details of what’s involved and shed light on big money borrowing.